onury/docma/README.md

 > © 2016, Onur Yıldırım (@onury).
 MIT License.

-A powerful API documentation generator with a cool template engine.
+A powerful JSDoc documentation generator with a cool template engine.

 Docma is a dev-tool written in Node.js to easily generate beautiful HTML documentation from your JS source files.
 It parses JSDoc comments into a Javascript object and builds a web app from the given template.
 The documentation data is then passed to the styled template within the global `docma` object.